hlwsmith/quickcast-script/README.md

 - Make position of the Twitch cam (currently hard coded into lower left) configurable.

-- Allow for more configuration and us less hardcoding of values in the script.
+- Allow for more configuration and us less hard-coding of values in the script.

-- Make just webcam streamable to Twitch since they allow all kinds of content now, not only gamecasting.
+- Make just webcam stream-able to Twitch since they allow all kinds of content now, not only gamecasting.

-- And make screencasting live streamable to YouTube.com.
+- And make screencasting live stream-able to YouTube.com.

 - Finish making this TODO list, probably will be long!